Travis Warnofski crouched against a pillar of petrified wood. With pinched eyes he peered into the sanctum beyond.

 No distractions, he reminded himself.
 Embrace the cold, be one with it.
 Only then can you sense the warmth of an approaching enemy.

 Each of Trav’s steps was a ballet in slow motion, a meticulous placement of toe, pad and heel.
-His silence affirmed the hours he had practiced crossing forest carpets of brittle leaves.
+The silence of his footfalls confirmed his hours of practice crossing forest carpets of brittle leaves.

 “Those born of salt are the Saving Ones,” the sensei would say at the close of each lesson.
 By then, Trav lay groaning at the sensei’s feet.
 A prod from the sensei’s staff would goad Trav from the ground.
 “Are you ready, small one?”

-The sash at his waist scraped wood.
+The sash at Trav’s waist scraped wood.
 He halted, pulse hammering.
 Leave no tell.
 Even the slimmest thread could betray his intrusion.

 Through his silken mask he searched the gloom.
-Floor beams stretched before him like stone rails.
-Each was as stout as a tree trunk.
+Floor beams as stout as tree trunks stretched before him.
 The totems’ flames dipped and danced.
 Snowy whirlwinds cavorted along the walls.

-Across the chamber loomed a portal of stout timber.
-Beyond the barricade waited the relic he must retrieve.
+Across the chamber loomed a portal of hewn timber.
+The barricade guarded the relic he must retrieve.

-Dread knifed his heart.
+Dread choked his heart.
 The few minutes left to him were slipping away.

 Outside, the blizzard wailed its banshee’s lament.
 Firepots hissed and walls groaned.
 Somewhere distant, a mountain waterfall roared.